 About the Book

-Laura threw herself into researching, support, and advocacy, founding a charity with her mother and friends, Taylor’s Tale, that has so far raised nearly $1 million for medical research and inspired a law establishing the nation’s first rare disease advisory council in North Carolina.
-Meanwhile, Taylor started running with Girls on the Run in grade school, completing her first 5K race after she’d gone completely blind.
-Inspired, Laura, a lifelong runner, began running in half marathons to raise money and awareness.
+Unwilling to take no cure for an answer, Laura founds a charity with family and friends, Taylor’s Tale, to save children with the disease.
+Meanwhile, Taylor starts running, completing her first race blind.
+Inspired, Laura, a lifelong runner, begins running in half marathons to raise money and awareness.
 And also to run away from the pain.

-Taylor’s Tale became a world leader in the fight against rare diseases, yet it couldn’t develop treatments quickly enough to save Taylor.
-When Batten disease devastated Taylor’s body, the pressure to save her sister became too much for Laura.
-Stripped of her faith, Laura fell into a dark despair.
-But Taylor’s unwavering courage in the face of certain death gave Laura a renewed sense of purpose, and she grew determined to fulfill her sister’s legacy.
-In a symbolic act that gained national attention, Laura returned to the event where Taylor had run her first 5K and competed in the half marathon—blindfolded.
+Taylor’s Tale becomes a world leader in the fight against Batten disease, but not quickly enough to save Taylor.
+Stripped of her faith, Laura falls into a dark despair.
+But Taylor’s unwavering courage in the face of certain death gives Laura a renewed sense of purpose to turn her family’s tragedy into an opportunity—to ensure others won’t have to suffer as her sister has suffered.